WindMillCode/tasks-0/README.md

 This task creates a Riverpod provider for the Flutter mobile app.

-Flutter Mobile: Build
+Flutter Mobile: Build Deploy
 ---------------------

-This task builds the Flutter mobile app.
+This task builds the Flutter mobile app and optionally deploys the flutter app

 Flutter Mobile: Test
 --------------------